 Princeton University is an elite academic institution located in Princeton, New Jersey.
 It is one in the octet of institutions that comprise the Ivy League schools.

-Often times, applicants will look at these eight Ivy Leagues as if they are one, meshed-together conglomerate of “elite” and submit applications that are not tailored to each school.
+Often times, applicants will look at these eight Ivy Leagues as if they are one, meshed-together conglomerate of “elite” schools and submit applications that are not tailored to each institution.